TALUS ANATOMY

 • Forms part of the talocalcaneal joint

-• Supports transfer of body weight to the heel
+• Supports transfer of your body weight to your heel

 BIBLIOGRAPHY